The-Coding-World/GS-PRoject/README.md

   - Static: manual changes only; Dynamic: can update automatically.
 - Design principles?
   - Relevant content, user-friendly, seamless visuals, SEO.

 ---
+## Unit 2: Production Process: Film / TV / Print / Radio / Internet

+### Exercises

+1. **Briefly describe the stages involved in filmmaking.**

+   - Pre-production: script, budgeting, casting, location planning.
+   - Production: actual shooting, managing actors and crews.
+   - Post-production: editing, adding music and effects, finalizing the film.

+2. **Differentiate between static and dynamic web pages with examples.**

+   - Static: Fixed content, only updates with manual edit (e.g., a personal homepage).
+   - Dynamic: Content changes automatically/user-driven (e.g., news portal, e-commerce site).

+3. **Name and describe any three main departments in a print media organization.**

+   - Editorial: Reporters and editors generate and refine content.
+   - Technical: Printing operations and equipment handling.
+   - Distribution: Manages circulation and logistics for delivery.

+4. **What is a shooting ratio?
+Why is it important during production?**

+   - Shooting ratio is the amount of footage shot compared to the final edited film length.
+   - Important for cost control, editing flexibility, and resource management.

+---